Continuing Education Activity

 Alternatively, many orthopedic oncologists stage musculoskeletal tumors according to American Joint Committee on Cancer System (AJCC) which is periodically updated.

 Treatment of bone lesions must be undertaken by experienced surgeons who are well aware of the basic principles of management of different bone tumors.
 The choice of treatment depends on a variety of factors.
-Surgical intervention versus conservative treatment, single drug therapy or a combination of curettage, bone grafting, and cyst injections, management of difficult areas like tumor involving spine and effect of therapy on continued skeletal growth, must be considered while deciding on treatment.
+Surgical intervention versus conservative treatment, single-drug therapy or a combination of curettage, bone grafting, and cyst injections, management of difficult areas like tumor involving spine and effect of therapy on continued skeletal growth, must be considered while deciding on treatment.
 As an example, ABC is managed by curettage and bone grafting or injection and embolization while infection needs appropriate antibiotic treatment and surgical debridement if necessary.
-The primary goal of treatment in case of primary bone malignancy is to make patient disease-free.
+The primary goal of treatment in case of primary bone malignancy is to make patients disease-free.
 While in the case of metastatic disease of bone, the primary purpose of treatment is pain management.
 Combination therapy with radiotherapy, chemotherapy, and surgery is a common choice

 - Chondroblastoma (10 to 25 years)